JacksonBurns/neural-pairwise-regression/README.md

 If this really is just generically more accurate than direct prediction, we certainly want to train everything like this, but now quadratic increase of training data is a burden… how to overcome this? partial augmentation?

+    RBFE informed 'cycle construction' - programs like LOMAP and HIMAP can create a pathway of small perturbations through a list of species, the idea being that small perturbations are likely to be more accurate in their prediction of the RBFE, giving a more accurate overall prediction.
+Difficulty here is that we know the exact errors for all of the training deltas but struggle to incorporate those numbers during inference time.
+    Bayesian Optimization - could select susbsequent anchors to minimize variance

+Both of these probably lose out to some simple weighting scheme

+can we make the triangle inequality, symmetry, cycle etc. be enforeced in delta learning. check what deepdelta dud - also check if we actually need to enforce it? is it just leraning it on its own? i imagine if we put in the self pairs at least that one will be satisfied